XiXinping/STEVE-rov/README.md

 If a language is used in the project extensively, please add conventions to the README

+### Languages That Will Likely Be Used

+Please add any new language that you will be using.

 * HTML
 * JavaScript
 * CSS